robotframework/robotframework/atest/README.rst

 ``STARTS:``, the expected error is considered to be a regexp or glob pattern matching the actual error, or to contain the beginning of the error.
 All other details can be tested also, but that logic is in the running side.

-These acceptance tests are in general *not* good examples of well-written test cases.
-This is mainly due to us learning how to write good test cases with Robot Framework while developing it, and so far there has not been time for refactoring them.
-With better tools refactoring is getting easier and hopefully we can do something for these tests in the future.
-The first step would be reorganizing the structure of ``robot`` and ``testdata`` folders.
-Their current structure follows Robot Framework's old internal module structure and it is far from ideal nowadays.

 Test tags
 ---------